levreen/github.com/headfirstgo/prose/README.md

     Now, you're free to refactor your coe, to change and improve it, however you please.

 ## This save me of incessant ask for logins.
+## Only work once.
+You need to run the cmd again.
 ```git
 $ git config --global credential.helper cache.
 $ git config --global credential.helper 'store --file ~/.my-credentials'